Winter Heating Payment

 The deadline to make a claim for Winter 2022 to 2023 is 31 March 2023.

 Warm home discount scheme

-You may be able to get the discount on your gas bill instead, if your supplier provides you with both gas and electricity.
+You may be able to get the discount on your gas bill instead if your supplier provides you with both gas and electricity and you’re eligible.
 Contact your supplier to find out.

 - your name (or your partner’s) was on the bill